dimitarpg13/langchain-academy/README_local_startup.md

 ## Create local repo and Initialize virtual environment

-In a bash/zsh terminal do the following:
+In a new bash/zsh terminal do the following:

 ```bash
 git clone https://github.com/langchain-ai/langchain-academy.git